Yainer Diaz Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Reds pitching staff ranks 12th in MLB.
+- The Reds pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Reds' 4.91 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.88).

-- The Reds rank 22nd in baseball in home runs surrendered (87 total, 1.2 per game).
+- Reds pitchers combine to allow 89 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

+- The Reds will send Weaver (1-2) to the mound to make his 11th start of the season.
+He is 1-2 with a 6.23 ERA and 49 strikeouts through 52 2/3 innings pitched.

-- The righty's last time out came on Sunday against the St. Louis Cardinals, when he went 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Tuesday, the righty went 4 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering five hits.

-- In 13 games this season, the 23-year-old has amassed a 4.01 ERA and 13 strikeouts per nine innings, while allowing a batting average of .241 to his opponents.
+- In 10 games this season, the 29-year-old has put up a 6.23 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .292 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.